 If you don’t have the time or the resources to invest in the naming process it’s going to cost you.
 This is when you need to hire a naming agency and set aside a substantial budget to acquire domain names.
 The agency brings forward the resources necessary to get the job done.

 The best course of action is to give your team the time and space they need to explore and test names.
 Ninety days is a good time frame.
-This doesn’t mean your full time job is to generate and test names.
+This doesn’t mean your full-time job is to generate and test names.
 Rather budget an hour a day to work the process.
 Investing the time to get it right can make all the difference in the world.
 A brilliant brand name can set the foundation for your business to be a leader in its category.